Online & Mobile Banking FAQ Online Banking

 The country analysis shows the countries in which the portfolio/safekeeping account assets are invested.

-The maturity analysis shows when the nominal assets are likely to mature.
+The maturity analysis indicates when the nominal values are likely to mature.
 Maturities of more than or less than one year are differentiated.
-You can also see forecast income on this page (e.g. expected dividend payments).
+On this page, you can also see the anticipated income (e.g. expected dividend payments), if you use the maturity analysis with real-time valuation (select valuation type under the positions menu item).

 Please contact your client advisor, who will be able to activate your authorization.